mokdevel/DarcMods/DarcMissions/README.md

 A mission frame work for Arma Reforger.
 There are various missions premade and their behaviour can be modified by editing the configuration jsons.

 ## Installation
 Just activate the mod (and dependencies) and you're good to go.

-For support:
+## Support
+Please check the FAQ and you can find me on Discord
 * [FAQ](docs/FAQ.md)
 * [Discord](https://discord.com/channels/105462288051380224/1367778477134057523)